12 Difficulties Every Freelancer Faces and Tips To Overcome These Problems

 3. Project Pricing

 Your pricing must match the level of output you can deliver.
-Regular buyers are always willing to pay you good money in exchange of your services as cheap is not what they are looking for.
+Regular buyers are always willing to pay you good money in exchange for your services as cheap is not what they are looking for.
 You can go for low pricing in the beginning to get initial sales.

 Tips: